-You can use most credit and debit cards to pay your joining fee and to make your first annual payment.
-Then you can pay your subscription annually by setting up a direct debit or continuous payment authority - or, if you prefer, you can set up one of these from the start.
+You can use most credit and debit cards to pay a joining fee and to make your first monthly subscription payment.
+The same card will be used to collect subsequent monthly subscription payments.
+At any time you can change the card your subscription fee is collected from or set up a direct debit if you prefer by calling us.
 All payments need to be authorised by your bank or card issuer.
 If your bank or card issuer refuses to authorise your payment, we won't be able to confirm your order and no contract will exist between us.